Toadstool-Stipe/stipe/readme.md

 # Stipe Changelog

+## 0.0.3.5
+* Updated code blocks to be 100% of view versus two columns by default

 ## 0.0.3.4
 * Updated default text to have text-adjust set to none.

 ## 0.0.3.3
 * Updates to grid soluiton for legacy browser support